jgcoded/RaspbOOP/README.md

 RaspbOOP-Bot uses **CMake** to generate the necessary build files.
 You can also generate build files for your preferred IDE/Compiler.

 You will also need a **Raspberry Pi**, although it is recommended to develop on your preferred *nix platform, and then test new code on the Raspberry Pi.
+Raspboop automatically downloads and uses the newest version of wiringPi for you.

 You will also need **git**.